gcch/OS-X-Install-Image-Creation-Script/README.md

 ## Usage
 1. Deploy this script at any folder
-2. Deploy "Install OS X *nickname*.app" at the same folder
+2. Deploy "Install *os-name*.app" at the same folder
 3. Grant execute permission
 4. Execute this script
 5. Select OS X version